Table of Contents

 The report notes that phishing scams are increasingly hosted on HTTPS websites, with nearly half of all phishing sites now using the secure protocol.
 These will not trigger warnings from mechanisms like Chrome’s not secure tab, and their content is invisible to legacy AV solutions, which cannot read encrypted traffic.

 HTTPS is attractive to scammers because users are encouraged to think the much-vaunted green lock in the browser address bar indicates a safe or legitimate site.
 The truth is that any site, no matter how dangerous, can acquire an SSL certificate.
 They are even offered for free by services like Comodo and Let’s Encrypt.
 An SSL certificate only establishes a secure connection to the site the user has landed on.
-It offers no guarantee the site is not malicious.
+It offers no guarantee that it is not a malicious, fake website set up for scamming.

-So how do phishing scams work?
 Email is the primary, but not only, vector.
-Text messages and social media sites like Facebook, Twitter and LinkedIn have also been exploited, but the aim is always the same: to get the victim to click on a link, make a phone call, or initiate some other kind of action that will trigger the scam.
+Text messages, direct phone calls (vishing), and social media sites like Facebook, Twitter and LinkedIn have also been exploited, but the aim is always the same: to get the victim to click on a link, make a phone call, or initiate some other kind of action that will trigger the scam.

 Many phishing scams will attempt to impersonate a vendor the victim is familiar with, like this fake Spotify subscription message: